North Florida Council: Camps

 There are two camps in the North Florida Council.

 St Johns River Base at Echockotee

-St Johns River Base offers many great opportunities for units to come and camp on the shore of Doctor's Lake.
-Founded in the early 1920s St Johns River Base has 8 large campsites plus many pavilions and program areas to fit your Scouting Adventure.
+St Johns River Base offers many opportunities for units to come and camp on the shore of Doctor's Lake.
+Founded in the early 1920s, St Johns River Base has 8 campsites plus multiple pavilions and program areas.

-All Scouting Packs, Troops, Teams, Crews, and Posts are encouraged to come and hike the wilds of Echockotee, fish the shore of Doctor's Lake, and build memories for years to come.

 Camp is open from September to April, and is closed May through the 1st weekend after Labor Day for Aquatics Camp Operations and Clean Up.

 Camp Shands

 The entrance to Camp Shands northeast of Hawthorne, Florida in Putnam County.

 Camp Shands is near Hawthorne, Florida.
 Camp Shands, located on 1000 acre of diverse Florida terrain.
 There are 8 focused program areas for every Scout, regardless of their tenure.
 The Green Bar Bill program is for first year campers.